Azure/azure-iot-sdk-node/doc/device-samples/setting-env-variables.md

 For most samples, by default, you need to just set the `IOTHUB_DEVICE_CONNECTION_STRING` environment variable.
 This is the connection string for the device you registered in IoT hub.

-There are samples that require other or more environmental variables to be set.
+There are samples that require other or more environment variables to be set.
 They will be specifically called out in the sample.

 ### In bash
 ```bash